Processing Reimbursement For Moving Expenses

 Supporting documentation must be separated into these same categories.

 Qualified moving expense reimbursements are subject to withholding taxes or retirement contributions and are paid through the payroll system.

 When filing your tax return for the year you received your moving expense please refer to Publication 521 Moving expenses for more detailed instructions.

-Questions regarding these procedures may be directed to Isaiah Ramos, Fiscal Administrative Assistant, Extension 22549.
+Questions regarding these procedures may be directed to Margaret Nowicki, Extension 22549.